diogopereiradev/httpzen/README.md

 <br />

 ## License
-HTTPZen is licensed under the MIT License.
+HttpZen is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.